Get

 Don’t Forget the Rewards

 Rewards are the incentive your Dachshund needs to do what you tell them to.
 This form of positive reinforcement will go a long way toward making your Dachshund a lot more obedient.
 Treats are great, but be careful not to overfeed your dog.
-Ask your vet about the best treat options for your dog and how many you can safely give them.
+Ask a vet about the best treat options for your dog and how many you can safely give them.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!